CDCgov/phdi/containers/html-converter/description.md

 #### Running from Node.js Source Code

-We recommend running the HTML Insights app from a container, but if that is not feasible for a given use-case, it may also be run directly from Python using the steps below.
+We recommend running the HTML Insights app from a container, but if that is not feasible for a given use-case, it may also be run directly from Node using the steps below.

 1. Ensure that both Git and Node 18.x or higher are installed.
 2. Clone the PHDI repository with `git clone https://github.com/CDCgov/phdi`.